-On occasion, staff may require the assistance of other colleagues, a Co-ordinator, SENCO, Director of Studies, Deputy Headteacher or Headteacher.
-In such cases, these staff should be called to attend the incident or the child should be escorted by an adult to them.
+On occasion, staff may require the assistance of other colleagues.
+In such cases, SLT should be called to attend the incident or the child should be escorted by an adult to them.
 When an incident requires further investigation, for safeguarding purposes, children are attended to by at least two members of staff.